This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Visit the local brewery

 What would a trip to a lakeside town be without tasting the local brews?
 Snake Lake Brewing Company in Sylvan Lake has a whole bunch of award-winning craft beers for you to try!

-Their tasting room is open seven days a week to try out a pint or flight, or you can fill up a growler and take it back home with you!
+Their tasting room is open seven days a week (with varying hours) to try out a pint or flight, or you can fill up a growler and take it back home with you!
 Some of their perfect summer brews are the Prairie Dreams NE Pale Ale or the Ice Cutter Vanilla Latte Stout.

 9. Eat at Obee’s Pizza

 I don’t know about you, but a day in the sun at the beach leaves me hungry!
 And my favorite place to fill up in Sylvan Lake has got to be Obee’s Pizza.
 It’s located just a few blocks up from the beach and serves the best pizza and pasta in town.